abdenlab/oxbow/docs/getting-started/quickstart.md

 ).pl()
 ```

-The lazy data structures returned by a data source are able to push the column projection operation down to oxbow.
+In data systems lingo, selecting columns is also known as "projection".
+The lazy data structures returned by an oxbow data source are able to "push down" the projection operation to oxbow to prevent full record parsing.
 In the following example, only the four fields passed to the polars `LazyFrame.select` method will be parsed when the output gets computed.

 ```{code-cell} ipython3
 df = (